bitcraze/crazyflie-clients-python/docs/userguides/userguide_client.md

 ![cfclient positioning](/docs/images/cfclient_position_estimate.png){:align-center
 width="700"}

-1. Plot for X/Y (top view) showing anchors and Crazyflie
+1. Plot showing anchors and Crazyflie
-2. Plot for X/Z showing anchors and Crazyflie
-3. Plot for Y/Z showing anchors and Crazyflie
-4. Sets the graph mode
+2. Sets the graph mode
     -   *Position estimate* - Normal viewing mode
     -   *Anchor identification* - Enhanced mode where anchor id and marker becomes larger when Crazyflie is closer
-5. Indicates if anchors are communicating with Crazyflie (i.e anchors are up and running)
+3. Indicates if anchors are communicating with Crazyflie (i.e anchors are up and running)
-6. Fit and center all data in graphs
-7. Used to set anchor positions (see below)
+4. Used to set anchor positions and change mode of the system

-When setting the anchor position there\'s three colors to indicate the
-status:
+### Anchor position configuration

+Click the ```Configure positions``` button top open the anghor position dialog.
+In the dialog you can set the coordinates of the anchors.
+If an anchor is missing, click ***** to add one more to the list.

+The color of the fields has the following meanings:

 -   *White* - No position exists for this anchor (i.e the position has not been read yet)